Gennie Walker: Storylines

-Gennie is accidentally knocked off her motorbike by Ross Kirk (Samuel Anderson) while on her way to meet her biological father Shadrach Dingle (Andy Devine).
-She recovers in hospital and becomes friends with Ross and his cousin Paddy (Dominic Brunt), when they visit her in hospital.
+Gennie is accidentally knocked off her motorbike by Ross Kirk (Samuel Anderson) while on her way to meet her biological father, Shadrach Dingle (Andy Devine).
+She recovers in the hospital and becomes friends with Ross and his cousin Paddy (Dominic Brunt) when they visit her in hospital.
 Paddy invites her to Eli Dingle's (Joseph Gilgun) 28th birthday party, and while she is there, Gennie meets Shadrach and realises that she has found her father and she later reluctantly talks to Shadrach.
 He tells how he started looking for her after his godson Daniel Thomas died of sudden infant death syndrome.
 Shadrach had planned to leave his wife for Gennie's mother, Shirley Pascoe, but she died in childbirth.
 Feeling unable to take her home, he gave her up for adoption.

-Gennie soon becomes close to her father and his family, although her half-sister Chas Dingle (Lucy Pargeter) is initially resentful of her presence and the attention she gets from Shadrach.
-Gennie tries to prove she is a true Dingle, and finally does so when she steals a client from Eric Pollard (Chris Chittell), making money in the process.
+Gennie soon grows close to her father and his family, although her half-sister Chas Dingle (Lucy Pargeter) is initially resentful of her presence and the attention she gets from Shadrach.
+Gennie tries to prove she is a true Dingle and finally does so when she steals a client from Eric Pollard (Chris Chittell), making money in the process.
 She also helps Eli and their cousin Sam (James Hooton) burn down Pollard's factory.
 After growing close to Eli, they share a kiss but he tells her that he is not attracted to her and she insists she isn't attracted to him.
-Soon, Gennie moves in with the Dingles, which upsets her adoptive mother, Brenda Walker (Lesley Dunlop), who is concerned about Gennie not having a job and her change in character.
+Soon, Gennie moves in with the Dingles, which upsets her adoptive mother, Brenda, who is concerned about Gennie not having a job and her change in character.
 Chas convinces Brenda that Gennie is working at the vets, and for a short time, she does work there.
 On her way to a call out, Gennie runs over and kills a sheep.
 She and Eli are arrested for stealing the vet's drugs, but are released when the locum vet, Josh, explains that she was taking the drugs to the farm.
-After this incident, her mother again tries to persuade her to come home, but Gennie refuses, saying she felt she like she fitted in with the Dingles.
+After this incident, her mother again tries to persuade her to come home, but Gennie refuses, saying she felt like she fitted in with the Dingles.